rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/member_constraints.md

 The `'a: '0` and `'b: '1` constraints arise from subtyping.
-When we construct the `(a, b)` value, it will be assigned type `(&'0 u32, &'1 u32)` -- the region variables reflect that the lifetime of this references could be made smaller.
+When we construct the `(a, b)` value, it will be assigned type `(&'0 u32, &'1 u32)` -- the region variables reflect that the lifetimes of these references could be made smaller.
 For this value to be created from `a` and `b`, however, we do require that: